The Dream That Won't Let Go

 And then, I closed my eyes.

-I don’t know why.
+I didn’t know why.
 Maybe I was trying to escape.
-Maybe I was finally ready to face whatever came next.
+Maybe I was ready to face what was coming next.

-But the moment my eyes shut, the world disappeared.
+But as soon as my eyes shut, the world disappeared.

 The Fall